IBM App Connect components and resources

 App Connect Designer has several views where you can monitor your flows, connect to your application accounts, and configure your flows.
 Access each view from the navigation pane.

-• The icon that represents the Monitor page The Monitor page is visible if you're on the flow runs plan and it shows CPU and memory usage data for your integration runtimes.
-You can use the monitoring data to check that your runtimes have the appropriate amount of resources.
+• The icon that represents the Monitor page The Monitor page shows the number of flow runs and latency values for your deployed integrations.
+If you're on the VPC hours plan, you can also see CPU and memory usage data for your integration runtimes.
+You can use the monitoring data to check that your integrations have the appropriate amount of resources.
 For more information, see Monitoring resources.

 • The icon that represents the template gallery The Templates gallery contains templates for common integration use cases.
 Use templates as a shortcut for creating event-driven or API flows.
 You can filter the list by searching for a particular application or action.
 Click a template to see more information about it and instructions for how to use it in a flow.
 When you create a flow from a template, the flow opens in the flow editor so that you can connect to your accounts and customize the flow for your needs.
 For more information, see Creating a flow from a template.